ITenthusiasm/custom-elements/src/Combobox/docs/guides/select-enhancement-in-js-frameworks.md

 The process for applying Select Enhancement to the `Combobox` component in other JS frameworks is the same as what you saw above: Simply create `<Select>/<Option>` components which render the native `<select>/<option>` elements during SSR, and which render the Custom Elements for the `Combobox` component _after_ your framework has mounted your `<Select>`/`<Option>` components to the DOM.

 If you want to support default values for your form control, then you must also ensure that the `selected` _attribute_ is used to determine the default `<option>` during SSR.
-On the client's side, when the `Combobox` component is mounted to the DOM, you must also ensure that the `selected` attribute is applied to the proper `<combobox-option>`.
+On the client's side, when the `Combobox` component is mounted to the DOM, you must additionally ensure that the `selected` attribute is applied to the proper `<combobox-option>`.
 (You can do this through the literal `selected` attribute.
 Or, if your framework doesn't support the attribute, you may use the `defaultSelected` property to toggle this attribute instead.)